BWG Consumer Alert: January 2012

 You have an absolute right under Massachusetts law to get your medical records.
 Obtaining your records is the best way to make informed decisions about your medical care and ensure you are receiving safe treatment.
 Here is what to know and expect:

 - Compliance Form.
-You will be asked to sign a HIPPA compliance form.
+You will be asked to sign a HIPAA compliance form.

 - Requesting Records for Others.
 Parents can request records on behalf of children.
 In cases involving a patient's death, only the duly appointed representative of the deceased's estate can make the request.